dmentipl/cocktails/content/recipes/paloma.md

 ## Instructions

-1. Mix together in a highball glass over ice.
+Mix together in a highball glass over ice.
+Garnish.
-2. Garnish with lime wedge.